 - Information about the academy's Data Protection Officer (name, contact details etc)

 - Copies of relevant policies

-- Data review and amendment request forms
+- Data amendment request forms

-- Process flowcharts

-- Step by step guides

-- · Complaints policy
+- Complaints policy

 23. Introducing A New Initiative or Project

 The GDPR requires academies to undertake an evaluation of the data management impact resulting from new initiatives.
 As an academy we will undertake this using our proforma which can be found in Appendix C.